 Geofeeds are standardized under RFC 8805, which defines how the file should be structured and published.

-At a technical level, a geofeed is a CSV file served over HTTP or HTTPS, listing your IP ranges and their corresponding location data.
+At a technical level, a geofeed is a CSV file listing your IP ranges and their corresponding location data.

 Each line contains: